DuqueOM/Guia-Master-IA/docs/en/PLAN_ESTUDIOS.md

 ## How to use this English plan

 - Use this file as your **weekly compass**.
-- For full detail and exercises, follow the linked Spanish modules until each module gets an English adaptation.
+- For module-level details, use the English modules in `docs/en/` (and the Spanish originals only if you want extra depth).